What you can do in 14 easy steps to protect your health and prevent the spread of COVID-19.

 As communities recover, I’ll stay vigilant about proven public health practices.

 As schools, businesses, workplaces, and community organizations recover, you can protect yourself with proven public health practices and help prevent the spread of COVID-19 to other people as well.

-If you are unvaccinated, wearing a mask when you are with others, washing your hands often, limiting close face-to-face contact with those outside of your home, and getting vaccinated can significantly decrease the risk of acquiring and spreading COVID-19.
-If you are vaccinated, wear a mask on public transportation, indoors in areas of the country where the virus is spreading, and as may be required in other settings.
-Fully vaccinated people might choose to wear a mask regardless of the level of transmission in the community, particularly if they are immunocompromised or at increased risk for severe disease from COVID-19, or if they have someone in their household who is immunocompromised, at increased risk of severe disease or not fully vaccinated.
+If you are unvaccinated, wearing a high quality mask, preferably a N95 or certified KN95 when you are with others, washing your hands often, limiting close face-to-face contact with those outside of your home, and getting vaccinated can significantly decrease the risk of acquiring and spreading COVID-19.
+If you are fully vaccinated, get booster shots when you are eligible, wear a mask on public transportation, indoors in high-risk areas of the country where the virus is rapidly spreading, and as may be required in other settings.
+Fully vaccinated people might choose to wear a mask regardless of the level of transmission in the community is high, particularly if they are immunocompromised or at increased risk for severe disease from COVID-19, or if they have someone in their household who is immunocompromised, at increased risk of severe disease or not fully vaccinated.

 What actions should you take if you are unvaccinated?